cmu-delphi/covidcast-indicators/validator/README.md

 pip install ../validator
 ```

-All of the user-changable parameters are stored in the `validation` field of the indicator's `params.json` file.
-If `params.json` does not already include a `validation` field, please copy that provided in this module's `params.json.template`.
-Working defaults are provided for all but `data_source`, `span_length`, `end_date`, and `smoothed_signals`.

-The `data_source` should match the [formatting](https://cmu-delphi.github.io/delphi-epidata/api/covidcast_signals.html) as used in COVIDcast API calls. `end_date` specifies the last date to be checked; if set to "latest", `end_date` will always be the current date. `span_length` specifies the number of days before the `end_date` to check. `span_length` should be long enough to contain all recent source data that is still in the process of being updated (i.e. in the backfill period), for example, if the data source of interest has a 2-week lag before all reports are in for a given date, `scan_length` should be 14 days.
-For `smoothed_signals`, please list the names of the signals that are smoothed (e.g. 7-day average).

 To execute the module and validate source data (by default, in `receiving`), run the indicator to generate data files, then run
 the validator, as follows: